datasujeet/datasujeet/README.md

 Hola 👋, I'm Sujeet.

-Hi, I'm Sujeet Kumar from Noida🌴,India and currently searching for job in Data Scientist.
-I am a tech enthusiast and I have a keen interest in the field of A.I and Machine Learning🤖 .
+Hi, I'm Sujeet Kumar from Noida🌴 India and currently searching for job in Data Scientist.
+I am a tech enthusiast and I have a keen interest in the field of A.I and Machine Learning🤖.
 I am a continuous learner and strongly believe in contributing to the A.I community.

 Here's what you need to know about me :

-👀 Looking for Data Scientist, Machine Learning opportunity . <br>
+👀 Looking for Data Scientist, Machine Learning opportunity. <br>
 💻 I'm a good Storyteller. <br>
 🔭 I am passionate about Artificial Intelligence, Deep Learning, Machine Learning and Natural Language Processing. <br>
 🐍 I love to code in Python/SQL . <br>